Note

 You can edit the name, description, and other details in the manifest file required by Microsoft Teams and Microsoft 365 Copilot.
 The manifest file contains important metadata about your agent, which the client tenant sees when reviewing your agent for use on their tenant.

-Once you edit the details, you can export the .ZIP file by selecting Availability Options.
+After you edit the details, select Availability Options to export the .ZIP file.

-This downloads a local .ZIP file to your machine.
+This action downloads a local .ZIP file to your machine.
 The .ZIP file has the icon color and manifest files.
 You can also edit the manifest manually.
-While the feature is in public preview, makers need to edit the manifest, specifically in the Valid Domains node.
-For more information, see Make your agent available in Teams or Microsoft 365 Copilot
+While the feature is in public preview, makers need to edit the manifest, specifically the Valid Domains node.
+For more information, see Make your agent available in Teams or Microsoft 365 Copilot.

 Related content